 Back at the HQ I had a few more flapjacks (some very tasty homemade cakes) and received my first place prize courtesy of the Otley CC and sponsors Team Chevin and MAS design.
 There was a good family atmosphere with quite a few under 16s getting their prizes..
 I even learnt not to place a carbon fibre bike on metal railings.

 Horseshoe pass (Bwlch yr Oernant) is a 4 mile climb in North Wales near Wrexham, averaging 5% – climbing 311 metres to finish at 1,200 ft (404m).
-It’s a challenging hill climb, with a few steeper sections of up to 12%.
+It’s a challenging hill climb, with a few steeper sections of up to 12%, but generally, it feels quite a steady gradient.
 On a good day, it provides a beautiful backdrop for a hill climb.

 I’d been racing the previous day in Otley, and was grateful for a later start.
 It’s a fair drive from Menston.
 But, I arrived in decent time and warmed up at the top of the climb, by the popular Ponderosa Cafe.
 Horseshoe pass and the cafe is also very popular with the motorbiking fraternity.
 There was no shortage of reviving engines to drown out the relatively quiet whir of the bicycle on the rollers.
 Often CTT ban rollers near houses because they are too noisy for residents.
 Motorbikes and the boy racers revving their Ford motor cars must annoy a few local residents.

 Fortunately, it was a pleasant day.
 Quite warm, sunny, just a fresh breeze.
 But, I imagine you’re not always greeted with this conditions up on top of horseshoe pass.
 Even though it was quite mild, I put on leg warmers and a winter jacket for the long descent.
 It’s quite a fast descent, though there are some sweeping corners so you have to take care.
 The descent could be quite chilly on a wrong day.